thatcherfreeman/utility-dctls/README.md

 **Max Normalized Gain**: Similar to Gain but makes it so that trackball adjustments cannot increase the signal in any channel, IE max(rgb) is fixed instead of just rec709 luminance.

+**Min Normalized Offset**: Sets up your offset trackball so that it always applies a positive offset unless you lower the global offset wheel.

 ---

 ### RGB Chips DCTL